Content Map Terms

 "I finally realized it wasn't a time-limited thing.
 It wasn't like, 'Well, I'm going to be really good and stay on this food plan now until I get the weight off.'
 It was more a realization that, 'You know, if I want to weigh 60 kilograms (130 pounds), then I have to do these things.
 I can't stop doing them just because I lose the weight.'

 "So it became much more of a lifestyle change than a temporary diet.
 The idea that somehow I could go back to my old ways was just not there anymore."

 Maggie knows how hard it is to make a lifestyle change.
 She also knows it may take some time to get ready to do it.

 "Nothing anybody else said to me or suggested to me had any impact, until I decided for myself that I needed to do something about my weight, and that it was worth it," she says.
 "People aren't going to change until they see a reason to do it and are willing to do it.
 Some people want to lose weight, but they are not ready.
 It is a major deal.
 It was harder in many ways than stopping smoking was.
 It's because food's everywhere.
 It's a real commitment of time and energy.
 It's hard work, (but) it's one of the most fulfilling things I've done."

 Maggie got started by joining a weight-loss program and setting some goals.
-The long-term goal was to lose 23 kilograms.
-But rather than dwelling on that huge hurdle, she focused on losing ½ to 1 kilogram a week.
+The long-term goal was to lose 20 kilograms (45 pounds).
+But rather than dwelling on that huge hurdle, she focused on losing 1 kilogram (2 pounds) a week.
 She did it by making choices one meal at a time.
 She also added more exercise to her life.

 Maggie's strategies for healthy eating